Eyevinn/iaf-plugin-aws-s3/README.md

 # Plugin Documentation

 ## `AWSUploadModule`

 Default plugin export.
 This class is plug-and-play with the Ingest Application Framework, as described in the previous section.

 ### Methods

 `constructor(s3Bucket: string, logger: winston.Logger)`

 Creates a new `AWSUploadModule` object.
 You need to provide the name of the destination s3 bucket.
 Region is based on the environment variable.
 A winston logger is also needed.
 These parameters are used to initialize the sub-modules.

-`onFileAdd = (filePath: string, readStream: Readable)`.
+`onFileAdd = (filePath: string, readStream: Readable, contentType?: string)`.

 Method that is executed when a file is added to the directory being watched. `filePath` is the full path to the added file, and `readStream` is a `Readable` stream of the file data.
 Any file watcher plugins are *required* to provide these.
 The method uploads the file to the `s3Bucket` specified in the constructor.
+An optional parameter `contentType` can also be provided that specifies the content type of the file to be uploaded.

 ## `S3Uploader`

 Sub-module that handles uploading files to ingest S3 bucket.
 It's built on top of `@aws-sdk/lib-storage` in order to upload large files, which is essential for video.

 ### Methods

 `constructor(destination: string, logger: winston.Logger)`

 Instantiates a new `S3Uploader`. `destination` is the name of the S3 bucket (the same as `s3Bucket` in the `AWSUploadModule` constructor). `logger` is injected into the object, in order to avoid multiple logger objects.

-`async upload(fileStream: Readable, fileName: string)`
+`async upload(fileStream: Readable, fileName: string, folder?: string, contentType?: string)`

 Uploads a file to S3.
 The file data should be provided in the form of a `Readable` stream for performance reasons. `fileName` will also be the key used in the S3 bucket.
+If the content should be uploaded to a specific folder the optional `folder` parameter should be used.
+An optional parameter `contentType` can also be provided that specifies the content type of the file to be uploaded.

 # [Contributing](CONTRIBUTING.md)